AstraZeneca beats profit forecasts, helped by external deals

 Investors were cheered by the fact the earnings beat was due to solid product sales as well as licensing deals, and the shares had risen 2.2 percent by 0745 GMT.

-Quarterly sales totaled $6.3 billion, while core earnings per share, which exclude certain items, fell 8 percent to $1.21.
+Quarterly sales totalled $6.3 billion, while core earnings per share, which exclude certain items, fell 8 percent to $1.21.

 Industry analysts had on average forecast sales of $6.0 billion and earnings of $1.05 cents a share, according to Thomson Reuters.
 A one-off tax benefit contributed to the earnings beat.